1 / 20

 8 / 20

-C. D. Power steering pump, alternator, air compressor, and water pump
+B. A. Power steering pump, fuel pump, alternator, water pump

 It is best to check all your belt and gear driven components, but the power steering, alternator, air compressor, and water pump are all that appear on the CDL pre-trip.